AntidoteDB/antidote-web-shell/README.md

 Requirements: [node.js 8][nodejs], [npm][npm], [Antidote][antidote-setup].
 To compile it: `npm install`.
 To start a test environment deployment of AntidoteDB: `docker-compose -f docker/docker-antidote-3dcs.yml up`.
-To run it for debug purposes: `DEBUG=antidote-web-shell:* npm start`.
+To run it for debugging purposes: `DEBUG=antidote-web-shell:* npm start`.
 It uses the AntidoteDB configuration specified in `config.js`.